Grad Student Discovers A Lost Novel Written By Walt Whitman

 Prior to Monday's announcement, it was believed Whitman spent the early 1850s at work on that magnum opus, publishing little of note.

-In 1842, Whitman had published another work of fiction, a harrowing "temperance novel" about a stout-hearted young man whose life is nearly destroyed by alcohol.
-Whitman distanced himself from that early work, and never publicly acknowledged authorship of Jack Engle.
+In 1842, Whitman had published another work of fiction, a harrowing "temperance novel" about a stouthearted young man whose life is nearly destroyed by alcohol.
+Whitman distanced himself from that early work and never publicly acknowledged authorship of Jack Engle.

 Turpin spoke to NPR about his discovery, made when he was scouring a vast online database of 19th century newspapers for names found in Whitman's notebooks.

 "It was wild," he told All Things Considered's Ari Shapiro.
 "The literary research that I do isn't as glamorous as you might think.
-I was actually in a guest bedroom at my in-laws, putting together a Pack-and-Play, and I got an email ..."
+I was actually in a guest bedroom at my in-laws', putting together a Pack-and-Play, and I got an email. ...

 "What I'm looking for are these very unique character names Whitman had written out — Wigglesworth, Smytthe ... and the first thing I see on the page are those names. ...
 It was surreal."

 Turpin describes the book as, among other things, Dickensian.
-"It's also a sentimental novel, it's also city mystery novel.
-It's multi-faceted, let's put it that way."
+"It's also a sentimental novel; it's also city mystery novel.
+It's multifaceted, let's put it that way."

 As for how Jack Engle intersects Leaves of Grass, Turpin says, "They're apples and oranges.
 You have certain passages like [those excerpted below] that are remarkably similar, that presages ...
 Leaves of Grass, which he was probably writing simultaneously. ...
 There are also elements that are wildly different — chases across New York and romances and scheming, mustache-twisting villains are not the stuff of Leaves of Grass, but these are the stuff of Whitman's long and storied fiction career, and career as a journalist."

-As for what Turpin thinks of the the work itself, he says, "I'm really blown away by this book ... it's all things to all men.
+As for what Turpin thinks of the the work itself, he says, "I'm really blown away by this book. ...
+It's all things to all men.
 It's weird, it's wild, it's beautiful and hilarious, and turns on a dime in ways that are both great and terrible.
 It's truly phenomenal, and I think something that everyone will enjoy picking up."

 It's the second time in as many years Turpin has made such a discovery.
 Previously, he found another Whitman manuscript, a series of articles offering tips for a healthy and vigorous lifestyle, in another newspaper.